whosonfirst/whosonfirst-www/www/blog/2023/06/01/state-of-the-gazetteer/index.md

 #### Localadmin coverage

-Most of the 230K localadmin placetype features have polygon geometries.
-See the “Depth of administrative levels”, “By geometry type”, and “Improving WOF data coverage and quality (a more detailed look)” sections below for more information.
+Most of the `230K` localadmin placetype features have polygon geometries.
+See the “[Depth of administrative levels](#depth-of-administrative-levels-by-country)”, “[By geometry type](#by-geometry-type)”, and “[Improving WOF data coverage and quality (a more detailed look)](#improving-wof-data-coverage-and-quality)” sections below for more information.

 ![Who's On First localadmin coverage map](images/wof-localadmin.png "Who's On First localadmin coverage map")

 #### Campus coverage

-Most of the 24K campus placetype features are airports, but we include national park polygons in select countries, and in the USA there are ~ 20k mobile home parks.
+Most of the `24K` campus placetype features are airports, but we include national park polygons in select countries, and in the USA there are ~ `20K` mobile home parks.

 ![Who's On First campus coverage map](images/wof-campus.png "Who's On First campus coverage map")